Key Stages 1 & 2

 PE is a National Curriculum subject that is compulsory for all pupils across all Key Stages.
 At KS1 PE includes dance, games and gymnastics, and at KS 2 includes, athletics, outdoor games and adventurous activities.
 Additionally, children of both key stages are able to appreciate and experience disability sports.

-We offer a wide range of extra-curricular sporting clubs, which include football, running, cricket, netball, rounders, multi-skills and speed-stacking.
-Children from these clubs are frequently given opportunities to participate in inter-school matches and tournaments.
+We offer a wide range of extra-curricular clubs, which include football, netball and drama.
+Children from the sports clubs are frequently given opportunities to participate in inter-school matches and tournaments.
 We are extremely proud of our excellent record in these events.

 Through our Sports Premium Grant we have been able to offer children coaching sessions in other sports such as Hockey, Cheerleading, Street Dance and Multi-skills.
 Our Y5&6 pupils have also trained as Play Leaders so they can lead games at playtimes for our younger pupils.